erickbytes/lofipython/content/blog/pandas-pythons-excel-powerhouse.rst

 **Introduction**

-|pandas|\ Thanks to pandas, I have automated some data cleaning and file reading processes at my job.
-Here are some terms and code that have been useful or interesting to me after 2 years of exploration.
+|pandas|\ Thanks to pandas, I have automated some data cleaning and file reading processes at my job.Here are some terms and code that have been useful or interesting to me after 2 years of exploration.
 I also checked out "\ `Python for Data Analysis <https://github.com/wesm/pydata-book>`__\ " from the\ `Chicago Public Library <https://www.chipublib.org/>`__\ .

 If I could suggest anything to be successful with pandas, it is repetition.
 I use it nearly every day at work.
 Dive into its `API documentation. <https://pandas.pydata.org/pandas-docs/stable/reference/index.html>`__ There are tons of useful tools there, laid out with meticulous detail and examples.
 I began learning pandas with this PyCon 2015 `tutorial from Brandon Rhodes <https://www.youtube.com/watch?v=5JnMutdy6Fw>`__, it's informative and entertaining!
 (It's a little dated now but I still recommend it.)
 The `Reproducible Data Analysis in Jupyter video series <https://www.youtube.com/watch?v=_ZEWDGpM-vM>`__ by Jake VanderPlas is also a great example of pandas-related workflows.